 John Evans had elected to start without his under-21 players in this tie he gradually brought those players into the fray over the course of the third quarter and Diarmuid Murtagh in particular made a massive impact, swinging over two fantastic points on the turn from almost the same spot just inside the 45m line.

-Roscommon led by 1-08 to 0-08 on the hour mark and by now the home crowd’s expectation and excitement was palpable, but Mayo boss James Horan had his own, more experienced trump card on the sideline in the shape of Ballaghaderreen veteran Andy Moran and he stepped up the plate in style, deliver two exquisite points in succession to reduce the deficit to the minimum.
+Roscommon led by 1-08 to 0-08 on the hour mark and by now the home crowd’s expectation and excitement was palpable, but Mayo boss James Horan had his own, more experienced trump card on the sideline in the shape of Ballaghaderreen veteran Andy Moran and he stepped up the plate in style, delivered two exquisite points in succession to reduce the deficit to the minimum.

 Aidan O’Shea then produced a crucial tackle to deny Kevin Higgins a goal chance on the edge of the large square and his brother and midfield partner Seámus then delivered a stunning long-range strike to draw the sides level.